rlavid/ravkav/README.md

 Nuclio can also run in the cloud as a managed offering, or on any Kubernetes cluster (cloud, on-prem, or edge)/<br>
 [read more about nuclio ...](https://github.com/nuclio/nuclio)

-Nuclio and this package are an integral part of [Iguazio Data Science Platform](https://www.iguazio.com/), you can see many end to end usage examples and notebooks in [iguazio tutorial](https://github.com/v3io/tutorials) repository.
+Nuclio and this package are an integral part of the [Iguazio Data Science Platform](https://www.iguazio.com/).
+You can see many end-to-end usage examples and notebooks in the [iguazio tutorial](https://github.com/v3io/tutorials) repository.

 #### How does it work?